apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The customizable response page default directory.
 If this is a relative path, Traffic Server resolves it relative to the ``PREFIX`` directory.

+.. ts:cv:: CONFIG proxy.config.body_factory.template_base STRING ""
+    :reloadable:
+    :overridable:

+    A prefix for the file name to use to find an error template file.
+If set (not the empty string) this value and an underscore are predended to the file name to find in the template sets directory.
+See :ref:`body-factory`.

 .. ts:cv:: CONFIG proxy.config.body_factory.response_suppression_mode INT 0